xnau/pardibee/readme.txt

 3. Import CSV File: page where CSV files can be imported, includes detailed instructions and a blank spreadsheet download

 == Changelog ==

+= 1.7.8 =
+* added new responsive list template "flexbox" #1702
+* link fields can now target new tag or page #1712
+* password field shows dummy password if password is set #1675
+* cleaned up rendering of custom HTML attributes in form elements #1705 #1712
+* fixed send limit bug when applying actions to a large number of records in the admin #1707
+* several minor bugs fixed; compatibility with php 7 #1482

 = 1.7.7.7 =
 * fixed bug in password field display